The organisation keeps the right to make changes to the program at any time.

 KeyGene, initiator of CropIB in 2003, is a research company that creates lasting value in crop improvement through technology innovation.
 Driven by its innovation power and strengthened by strategic partnerships, KeyGene is fully directed to transformative multidisciplinary research and generating a continuous stream of impactful innovations.
 Its research focuses on Data Acquisition and Analytics, Data Science, Systems Biology, Lead Generation, Novel Variation, and Cell & Tissue Technologies.

-During the visit to KeyGene, the visitors will meet KeyGene researchers and see examples of KeyGene’s breakthrough technology innovations and research in labs, greenhouse and ‘in silica’.
+During the visit to KeyGene, the visitors will meet KeyGene researchers and see examples of KeyGene’s breakthrough technology innovations and research in labs, greenhouse and ‘in silico’.

-Guided by this year’s theme - New Frontiers: exploring breakthroughs in technologies, talent, startups, and crops that will define the future of crop innovation - the first day of the conference opens with a look at the innovations reshaping the agri-food landscape.
-The program highlights emerging technologies and trends, the evolution of biological crop management, and the shifting regulatory and market dynamics influencing adoption.
+Guided by this year’s theme - New Frontiers: exploring breakthroughs in technologies, talent, startups, and crops that will define the future of crop innovation - the first day of the conference brings together leading voices from across the global crop innovation landscape to explore how technology, regulation, intellectual property, and collaborative models are reshaping the future of agriculture.

 This Sunday program offers a dynamic and forward-looking start to stepping into the new frontiers in crop innovation.